macro187/verbot/readme.md

 verbot
 ======

-    A tool for managing version numbers using Semantic Versioning and Git
+    A tool for managing Semantic Versioning releases from Git repositories